pysys-test/pysys-test/README.rst

 What is PySys?
 ==============
-PySys is an easy-to-use cross-platform framework for writing and orchestrating all your system/integration tests, together with your unit and manual tests.
+PySys is an easy-to-use cross-platform framework for writing and orchestrating all your system/integration tests, combined seamlessly with your unit and manual tests.

 It provides a comprehensive package of utility methods to make all the common system/integration testing operations a breeze, as well as the flexibility to